Exponential quantum space advantage for Shannon entropy estimation in data streams: Code availability

 \section{Code availability}

 No Code were generated or analyzed during the current study.

 \bmhead{Supplementary information} The online version contains supplementary material available at ...

-\bmhead{Acknowledgements} This work was supported by National Natural Science Foundation of China (Grants No. 62171131, 92465202, 62272492, 12447107), the National Key Research and Development Program of China (Grant No. 2024YFB4504004), Fujian Province Natural Science Foundation (Grant No. 2022J01186 and 2023J01533), Fujian Province Young and Middle-aged Teacher Education Research Project (Grant No. JAT231018) and the Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2303007, GDZX2403001, GDZX2503001).
+\bmhead{Acknowledgements} This work was supported by the National Key Research and Development Program of China (Grant No. 2024YFB4504004), National Natural Science Foundation of China (Grants No. 62171131, 92465202, 62272492), Fujian Province Natural Science Foundation (Grant No. 2022J01186 and 2023J01533), Fujian Province Young and Middle-aged Teacher Education Research Project (Grant No. JAT231018) and the Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2303007, GDZX2503001).